 The Dartford & Gravesham Business Awards has produced a number of locally grown top class companies, some with a global clientele, but many of them small, deservedly picking up trophies and substantial cheques.

 At the outset it was the massive regeneration plans for the Thames Gateway that prompted local busineses and organisations to form these awards as a means of recognising the large number of skilled companies, many of whch are involved in the nearby Olympic site at Stratford and also support the new developments.
-It is interesting to note the first overall winner Whitecode Design Associates Ltd, itself a small company, also won again in 2010, and delivers services to the Olympic site.
+It is interesting to note the first overall winner Whitecode Design Associates Ltd, itself a small company, also won again in 2010, and deliver services to the Olympic site.

 It is a sign of the recognition to work together in North Kent that these awards enjoy the support from both Dartford and Gravesham Borough councils.
 Each council alternates as gala night host and this year it's Gravesham's turn and the event takes place in October at the Woodville Halls, Gravesend.